 by WorldTribune Staff, January 13, 2023

-The mRNA vaccines are being injected into livestock and companion animals, Dr. Robert Malone contends.
+The mRNA vaccines may at some point be injected into livestock and companion animals, Dr. Robert Malone contends.

 Bayer and BioNTech “have been working on livestock and companion animal mRNA vaccines for over six years,” Malone noted in a Jan.
 11 substack.com analysis.
 “Logic predicts that they will soon have livestock and companion mRNA vaccine and RNA therapeutics on the market.”